 Introduction

-The High Performance Conjugate Gradient (HPCG) benchmark is a simple program that generates a synthetic sparse linear system that is mathematically similar to a finite element, finite volume or finite difference discretization of a three-dimensional heat diffusion problem on a semi-regular grid.
+The High Performance Conjugate Gradient (HPCG) benchmark is a simple program that generates a synthetic sparse linear system that is mathematically similar to a finite element, finite volume or finite difference discretizations of a three-dimensional heat diffusion problem on a semi-regular grid.
 The problem is solved using domain decomposition with an additive Schwarz preconditioned conjugate gradient method where each subdomain is preconditioned using a symmetric Gauss-Seidel sweep.
 This document provides a technical description of the benchmark and is a companion to Toward a New Metric for Ranking High Performance Computing Systems [2].

 HPCG Model Problem Description